Fio0407/AccidentsWebScraper/README.md

 # AccidentsWebScraper
-A news web scrapers center around accidents
+A news web scraper focused on accident-related incidents.